$G_2'$-Slodowy Slices I: Geometric Structures: Unified Constructions of Geometric Structures

 Note that $K_{F} \cong \mathbb{S}^1 \vee \mathbb{S}^1$ is a wedge of two circles.
 Guichard-Wienhard \cite{GW12} introduced the following co-compact domain of discontinuity for $\rho$:

 obtained by removing the thickening of the limit set $\Lambda := \image(\xi)$.
-A special feature of this example is that $\Omega_{\rho}$ is disconnected, in contrast with the other examples we consider.
+A special feature of this example is that $\Omega_{\rho}$ is disconnected.
 In particular, $\Omega_{\rho}$ is well-known to have 3 components.
 We label the components as in \cite{NR25}, where Nolte and Riestenberg extensively study the construction of foliated $(\SL(3,\R), \Flag(\R^3))$-structures for $\SL(3,\R)$-Hitchin representations in analogy to the foliated $(\PSL(4,\R), \RP^3)$-structures for $\PSL(4,\R)$-Hitchin representations in \cite{GW08}.
-To describe the components, we recall the image of $\xi^1$ bounds an open convex domain $\mathcal{C}_{\rho} \subset \RP^2$, which is exactly the convex domain associated to the Choi-Goldman $(\SL(3,\R), \RP^2)$-structures.
+To describe the components, we recall the image of $\xi^1$ bounds an open convex domain $\mathcal{C}_{\rho} \subset \RP^2$, which is exactly the convex domain associated to the Choi-Goldman $(\SL(3,\R), \RP^2)$-structures \cite{Gol90, CG93}.
 Viewing $H$ as a projective line in $\RP^2$, the components of $\Omega_{\rho}$ are:

 We now discuss the recipe from the introduction of this appendix in the context of $\SL(3,\R)$-Hitchin representations.